-• Have students generate lists of adverbs, adjectives, and descriptive phrases for the masks students made in the art activity, and for the animals portrayed.
+• Have students generate lists of adverbs, adjectives, and descriptive phrases for the plaque.

 • Read and discuss the information in “Connecting to the Work of Art”.
 Write poems from the point of view of the figure portrayed in Plaque with Court Retainer.
 Use as many of the descriptive words and phrases from your list as possible.

 Resources Available to Order